aniebietafia/alx_travel_app_0x00/README.md

 # ALX Travel App
-This is a simple travel application built using React Native.
-The app allows users to explore various travel destinations, view details about each destination, and manage their favorite places.
+This is a simple travel application built using Django.
+The app allows hosts to make Listings, users can make Bookings on Listings and also Review the Listings .

 ## Setting Up the Project
 To set up the project, follow these steps: